We'll go to audio sound night number 19 and in order.

 Yeah, Tiki Barber got booed.

-Uh, which the sports writer community is um taking as as a uh uh uh defense of Tom Coughlin on part of the fans.
+Tiki Barber got booed, which the sportswriter community is taking as a defense of Tom Coughlin on part of the fans.

-So I I don't know how the show did versus all the other, but but Monday Night Football won the night, which everybody expected.
+So I don't know how the show did versus all the other, but Monday Night Football won tonight, which everybody expected.

-Uh one is that it's real and it's drama and it isn't contrived, and it's not reality TV, which is scripted by non-union people, versus regular TV, which is written by union people.
+One is that it's real and it's drama and it isn't contrived and it's not reality TV, which is scripted by non-union people versus regular TV, which is written by union people.

 And the rest of TV has become such a wasteland.

-Uh, even with all the problems, and you might even say even all the problems the NFL has acting like a magnet.
+Even with all the problems, and you might even say, even all the problems the NFL has is acting like a magnet.

-All the bad guy characters and personalities and substance abuse suspensions, jail time, shotgun shells in the thigh or pistol shots in the thigh, sending a wide receivers at jail, all this stuff is adding intrigue to the uh to the league.
+All the bad guy characters and personalities and substance abuse suspensions, jail time, shotgun shells in the thigh or pistol shots in the thigh, standing in wide receivers of jail.

 So we'll sit tight, come back before you know it.